kevinmilespogi05/cars-g/ADMIN_RBAC.md

 - **Admin** — Standard admin capabilities, cannot manage other admins
 - **Moderator** — Limited to viewing and moderate actions (ban users, view reports)

+#### Reports & analytics exports

+- Admins can export report data (PDF or CSV) from the admin reports dashboard.
+- Exports respect the currently selected filters (status, date range) and are intended for auditing and city reporting.

 ### 3. Admin Users

 The `admin_users` table tracks which users have admin privileges and their assigned role.